 When you feel ready you can scan your body completely and you are done!

-If you find it tricky at first, don’t freak out but instead take your time to get used to the practice and to this moment of pure stillness and presence and you will start enjoying the incredible benefits of this rejuvenating relaxing practice.
+If you find it tricky at first, don’t freak out but instead take your time to get used to the body scan meditation and to this moment of pure stillness and presence and you will start enjoying the incredible benefits of this rejuvenating relaxing practice.